 Records of topsoil storage, movements and transfer from site should be kept by the C&D Waste Manager.
-It is estimated, as per Table 4, that the volume of topsoil that will be created by clearance works will be 7,462.4m.
-It is also projected that all the topsoil will be reused on-site for landscaping purposes in both private residential gardens and public green areas.
+It is projected that topsoil will be reused on-site for landscaping purposes in both private residential gardens and public green areas, and any excess topsoil will be used on adjacent phases within the Oldtown/Mooretown development, transferred though the Article 27 application process and associated licence grant.